arda-guler/orbitSim3D/docs/tutorial.md

 [![](https://github.com/arda-guler/arda-guler.github.io/blob/master/extrn_storage/OS3D/intro_tutorial/or3.PNG?raw=true)](https://github.com/arda-guler/arda-guler.github.io/blob/master/extrn_storage/OS3D/intro_tutorial/or3.PNG?raw=true)

-Your `Command Buffer` window should be clear, and you should be able to see 3 items in the `Simulation Items` box - the planet Earth, and the vessels Yin ang Yang.
+Your `Command Buffer` window should be clear, and you should be able to see 3 items in the `Simulation Items` box - the planet Earth, and the vessels Yin and Yang.
 This window makes it easier to keep track of things, especially in large scenarios, so even if you won't enter a command, you could refer to the command panel for reference.

 ### Creating a Maneuver